wp-plugins/ad-injection/readme.txt

 Problem: No ads appear when using mfunc mode.

+Note: mfunc mode is now deprecated - only use if you really understand what it does!

 If you use WP Minify and a caching plugin in combination with Ad Injection, you'll need to turn off the HTML minification in WP Minify.
 This is because HTML minification strips out the mfunc tags that Ad Injection uses.
 You can leave the CSS and JavaScript minification on if you already use them.

 **FeedWordPress**